Resident Parking Permits:

 Students who do not live in a resident hall on campus and will be driving to classes will purchase a South (orange) or North (brown) parking permit.
 Commuter student parking permits are only valid for parking in designated commuter parking lots in the academic and athletic areas of campus.
-Commuter permits are NOT valid in resident (yellow) parking lots, or any stalls that have signs posted "Reserved or Restricted".
+Commuter permits are NOT valid in resident (yellow) parking lots, or any stalls that have signs posted "Reserved, Restricted, No Parking, or Passport".
 If you park in a metered (Passport Parking App) stall, you must pay for the time parked in the space by downloading the app.
 Violators will be subject to tickets.
 The commuter student permit fees are:

 North Lots: 11, 18, 19, 21, 24, 25

 South Lots: 1, 2, 4, 7, 9, 12, 14, 25, Prince St, Prairie St.

 Commuting students who drive infrequently may use any on-campus pay by space stalls by downloading the Passport Parking App.
 These fees are required at all times except for University recognized holidays and on weekends, starting at 5 p.m.
 Friday through 11:00 p.m. on Sunday.
 A parking permit does not negate the payment of metered spaces.

 A registered permit holder who forgets their parking permit for a day, will be issued one free temporary permit per semester.
 Any additional permits needed within that semester, will be charged $5.00.

 Parking is enforced 24/7 except for University recognized holidays (see FAQ section for the list of Holidays) and starting at 5 pm Friday's until 11 pm Sunday's.
 Parking reserves the right to close lots when needed for events or for snow plowing.